Martha Ann Ricks: Legacy

+Rick was featured in 1900 self-help book The College of Life: or, Practical Self-Educator, A Manual of Self-Improvement for the Colored Race, written by Henry Davenport Northrop D. D.; Hon.
+Joseph R. Gay; and Professor I. Garland Penn.

+As of 2017, the quilt is missing, but photographs of her work displayed in an World's Fair Africana exhibit remain.

-Kyra Hicks wrote a biography, Martha Ann's Quilt for Queen Victoria (2012).
+Quilt historian Kyra Hicks wrote a biography titled Martha Ann's Quilt for Queen Victoria (2012).

 Ricks's story is featured in a short radio documentary on BBC, "Looking for Aunt Martha's Quilt" (2017), read by her descendant Florence Dennis-Huskin.

+By 2017, the quilt pattern was interpreted and recreated by quilters in Caldwell, Liberia.